 The Importance of Unimportance

 Obviously, indiscriminately and arbitrarily not caring about what goes on is a bad idea as it inevitably leads to an apathetic and hollow life.
-And in my opinion, if nothing in one’s life matters, then that is a life not worth living.
-After all, it’s by taking some things seriously that we get the practical shit done, AND carve out an idiosyncratic idea of meaningfulness.
+And in my opinion, if nothing in one's life matters, then that is a life not worth living.
+After all, it's by taking some things seriously that we get the practical shit done, AND carve out a unique idea of meaningfulness.
 Now there's the magic word: some.

 Below is a quote from Jiddu Krishnamurti that perfectly captures what I mean when I say, “let’s take life less seriously:”

 “I don’t mind what happens.
 That is the essence of inner freedom.
 It is a timeless spiritual truth: release attachment to outcomes, deep inside yourself, you’ll feel good no matter what.”

 - Jiddu Krishnamurti

 In other words, he's telling us to emotionally un-invest in the occurrence of one event over another.
 By doing so, one allows themselves to accept reality as it happens to unfold and be content in who, what, when, where, why, and how one happens to be, "deep inside [themselves]."
 This acceptance of uncertainty and lacking is the inner freedom and peace of Krishnamurti's imperturbable happiness.